Find A Recycling Center Near You

 Will Facilities Pay for My Electronics?

-If you’re looking to make some money, some facilities might pay for your old electronics.
-The precious metals inside are a commodity to most businesses.
-Search for an electronics recycling facility close to you and see if they offer cash for old electronics.
+If you want to make money, some facilities might pay for your old electronics.
+The precious metals inside are valuable to many businesses.
+Search for an electronics recycling facility nearby and see if they offer cash for old electronics.

 Why Recycle Electronics?

-Recycling saves a ton of energy.
-Literally.
+Recycling saves a ton of energy—literally.
 For every million laptops recycled, we save enough energy to power over 3,600 homes.
-Not only does it save energy, it prevents pollution and reduces landfills.
+Not only does it save energy, but it also prevents pollution and reduces landfills.

 The USA generates a staggering 9.4 million tons of e-waste every year.
-You can help put an end to that now by finding an electronics recycling center near you.
+You can help end that now by finding an electronics recycling center near you.

 Tire Recycling

-Trying to find a tire recycling center in the local area?
+Are you looking for a tire recycling center in your local area?
 Recycling old tires is becoming easier than ever.
 There’s probably a center or program near you that will happily accept your old and used tires.

 How to Recycle Old Tires